AWhetter/kanlan/README.md

 Before running the server you'll need to configure the floor plan.
 This is done in config/floor_plan.yml.
 2 example sets of tables are provided.
-Currently only parallel table rows are configurable and perpendicular tables at the end of rows are not supported.
+Only parallel table rows are configurable.

 After you've done that you can setup and start the server.